-Hopefully your answer is closer to the first option.
-But if you’re reading this, my guess is that that isn’t the case.
+Hopefully, your answer is closer to the first option.
+But if you’re reading this, my guess is that this isn’t the case.

 Hating your job is something I’m all too familiar with.
-Unfortunately, many people are or have been in the same situation at some point in our lives.
+Unfortunately, many people are or have been in the same situation at some point in their lives, too.

 Maybe that’s exactly where you are right now.